 In a discussion that stretched until midnight, many argued that pre-break finals would significantly ease academic stress by giving students a clean break over the holidays and allowing them to begin second semester rested and refreshed.

-But an equal number argued that moving finals to December would exacerbate stress by overloading the busy pre-holiday and college-application season.
-Additionally, the proposed calendar shift would disrupt summer traditions for many families by starting the school year in mid-August rather than late August.
+But an equal number argued that moving finals to December would exacerbate stress by overloading the busy pre-holiday and college application season.
+Additionally, the proposed calendar shift would disrupt summer traditions for many families by requiring a mid-August rather than a late-August school start date.

 A large contingent of Gunn High School teachers testified in favor of the calendar switch, saying the current late-January finals schedule and one-day semester break render students exhausted as they begin second semester, leading to a well-documented "third-quarter slump."

 The board is expected to vote May 10 on calendars for 2012-13 and 2013-14.